Model-based resonance tracking of linear systems

-where the last term has a dual role: to apply the phase correction introduced in \cite{Sysel2012}, which accounts for the calculation at a non-integer multiple of $T_s^{-1}$, and to match the phase $q_k$ with~(\ref{eq:theta}).
+where the last term has a dual role: to apply the phase correction introduced in \cite{Sysel2012}, which accounts for the calculation at a noninteger multiple of $T_s^{-1}$, and to match the phase $q_k$ with~(\ref{eq:theta}).
 More details are given in Appendix~\ref{app:sDFT_der}.

-To mitigate the effect of spectral leakage, a Hann window is applied at the frequency domain; we compute~(\ref{eq:sdft_state}) for two adjacent frequencies $\omega_k \pm 2\pi/N_f$ and the results are averaged and subtracted from $\tilde{Y}_k$ before calculating~(\ref{eq:sdft_output}).
+To mitigate the effect of spectral leakage, a Hann window is applied in the frequency domain; we compute~(\ref{eq:sdft_state}) for two adjacent frequencies $\omega_k \pm 2\pi/N_f$, and the results are averaged and subtracted from $\tilde{Y}_k$ before the calculation~(\ref{eq:sdft_output}).
 This calculation includes the correction factor of 2 needed to recover the correct signal amplitude.
-Since the calculations are performed at an offset of $2\pi/N_f$, $\delta \omega_k$ remains the same for the adjacent frequencies; only for the first $N_f$ samples will be a mismatch.
+Since the calculations are performed with an offset of $2\pi/N_f$, $\delta \omega_k$ remains the same for the adjacent frequencies; only the first $N_f$ samples will exhibit a mismatch.
 We point out that the sNDTFT will produce an approximation of the complex envelope, which depends on $N_f$.
 Additionally, the responsiveness of the algorithm to changes in $\omega_k$ is also affected by $N_f$.
 The real-time implementation of the sNDTFT requires storing $N_{f}$ values per system output and an additional $N_{f}$ past values of $\omega_{k}$.